NoManNayeem/MicroBlog-Services/README.md

 ### **Blog Service**
 - Create, read, update, and delete blogs
 - Authenticated operations using JWT tokens from the Auth Service

+### **Go Comments Service**
+- Create, read, and manage comments for blogs
+- Validate blog IDs with the Blog Service
+- Authenticated operations using JWT tokens from the Auth Service

 ---